Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - How many people will be working on each milestone and their roles -->
 <!-- - The amount of funding required for each milestone -->
 <!-- - How much time this milestone will take to achieve (using real dates) -->
+### Milestone 1 - PoC prototype

-1) **PoC prototype** - transfer blocks between networks without finalization.
+Drafting architecture and building a prototype which transfers blocks between networks without finalization.
+Deploybg a local network with Filecoin and Substrate nodes.

-	* The stage includes following deliverables: relayer and substrate pallete.
+* The stage includes following deliverables: relayer application, filecoin actor and substrate pallete.
 * Definition of done: filecoin block headers are on substrate network and substrate transactions are on filecoin network.
 This stage doesn't imply any validation or finalization.
-2) **Finalization on Substrate pallet**; TODO describe tickets, blocks, miner signature validation, miner actor state diff, etc. May be broken down into more stages.
+* Team: full team involved.
+* Estimates:
+	* Relayer: 80 hours
+	* Substrate pallet: 40 h
+	* Filecoin actor: 40 h
+	* Frontend: 60 h
+	* Local network deployment: 20 h
+	* Testing: 40 h
+	* **Total**: 280 h
+* Funding requested: TBD

+### Milestone 2 - Finalization

+Finalization on Filecoin and finalization on Substrate.

-3) **Finalization on Filecoin with BEEFY protocol**; Programmable FVM with contracts is needed.
-In the meantime, it can be substituted with a predefined actor in FVM fork.
+**Finalization of Substrate on Filecoin with [BEEFY protocol](https://github.com/paritytech/grandpa-bridge-gadget)** - implementation of effective finalisation of Substrate blocks on Filecoin network.
+The protocol was developed for Ethereum VM, but it can be adopted for FVM.
+In the meantime, when programmable FVM is missing, it can be substituted with a predefined builtin actor in FVM fork.
+Later, with FVM full release code of programmable actor will be compiled in FVM WASM.

+**Finalization of Filecoin blocks on Substrate pallet** - Filecoin block validation - checks of miner pubkeys, power, election ticket and drand.
+Validation requires lookback state since miner can change public key or power, so state changes are needed.
+We can effectevly compute change diffs and build Merkle proofs with this changes.

+* Definition of done: Filecoin blocks are finalized on Substrate and Substrate blocks are finalized on Filecoin chain in local network.
+* Team: full team involved.
+* Estimates:
+	* Substrate pallet finalization: 40 h
+	* Filecoin actor: 80 h
+	* Frontend: 60 h
+	* Local network deployment: 20 h
+	* Testing: 40 h
+	* **Total**: 240 h
+* Funding requested: TBD

-4) **Replace hardcoded bridge actor** with contract as soon as programmable FVM is released.
+### Milestone 3 - Replace hardcoded bridge actor with programmable

-5) **Intergration to Polkaswap**, economical model.
-6) **Maintenance**
+Since finalization on Filecoin is required and bridge actors cannot be deployed on Filecoin mainnet without the programmable FVM, project cannot be released before programmable FVM is launched.
+After the programmable FVM is released and Filecoin bridge actor can be adopted for programmbale FVM and deployed in Filecoin mainnet in testing mode.

+* Definition of done: Filecoin bridge actor deployed on Filecoin testnet.
+* Team: full team involved.
+* Estimates:
+	* Filecoin actor: 40 h
+	* Deployment: 40 h
+	* Testing: 40 h
+	* **Total**: 120 h
+* Funding requested: TBD

+### Milestone 4 - Intergration with Polkaswap

+Development of economical model and integration into Sora ecosystem.
+Deployment of relayer application, integration of Substrate pallet into Soranet mainnet, deployment of actor bridge contract on Filecoin mainnet, integration into Polkaswap dApp interfaces.
+* Team: N/A
+* Estimates: N/A

+### Milestone 5 - Maintenance

+Node maintenance, updates and security, further features that will come with development of FVM.
+* Team: N/A
+* Estimates: N/A

 ## Total Budget Requested

 <!--Sum up the total requested budget across all milestones, and include that figure here.
 Also, please include a budget breakdown to specify how you are planning to spend these funds. -->
+Total estimated: 640 h

 ## Maintenance and Upgrade Plans